umd-lib/staffdirectory-ldap/README.md

 The scripts used by CronJob are in the "docker_config/staffdirectory-ldap" directory.

+### Using VS Code Dev Containers

+This repository has been configured to use VSCode's Development Containers.
+Upon opening this codebase in VSCode:

+1. A notification will pop up asking if the folder should be re-opened in a container.
+Select "Yes".
+VS Code will restart and create a Docker container (this takes a minute or two, if the Docker image has not previously been downloaded).

+2. Open a terminal in VS Code to run commands.

 ## License

 See the [LICENSE](LICENSE.txt) file for license rights and limitations.